lancy/newsyc/README.md

 Only for iPhone.

-Pull the repo, run the code or use the iPA file.
+Clone the repo, run the code or use the iPA file.

 ## Contact me
 lancy1014@gmail.com